course-details-portlet

 Course content

-Tunnelling and rock blasting technique.
+Tunneling and rock blasting technique.
 Surface and underground blasting.
 Bench blasting, rock caverns, tunnels and shafts.
 Methods and equipment.
 Time and cost estimating.
-HES topics.
-Landscaping.
+HSE and sustainability topics.

 Learning outcome